List of Contents

 Power Source Insights

-the battery electric vehicle (BEV) segment is expected to hold a significant market share over the forecast period.
+The battery electric vehicle (BEV) segment is expected to hold a significant market share over the forecast period.
 The BEV segment is expected to grow significantly during the forecast period.
 BEVs are considered more environmentally friendly compared to traditional internal combustion engine vehicles.
 The commercial sector's adoption of BEVs aligns with the growing emphasis on sustainability, reducing greenhouse gas emissions, and addressing climate change concerns.
 Thereby, driving the segment expansion.

 Recent Developments